Walker family: Family members

-Living family members
+Recent family members

 Brooks Walker Jr.

-Brooks Walker Jr. is the former Chairman of the Board of USL Capital Corporation, Director at the Schwab Charitable Fund, and a Korean War veteran.
-He has served on the boards of many private sector and civic organizations including Planned Parenthood/Alameda-S.F., the San Francisco Museum of Modern Art where as Chairman he oversaw the building of the new SFMOMA, the San Francisco Foundation, the Fort Mason Foundation, the Addiction Research Foundation, Children’s Hospital in San Francisco, the Walker Art Center, Gap Co., and San Francisco Real Estate Investors.
+Brooks Walker Jr. is the former chairman of the board of USL Capital Corporation, director at the Schwab Charitable Fund, and a Korean War veteran.
+He has served on the boards of many private sector and civic organizations including Planned Parenthood/Alameda-S.F., the San Francisco Museum of Modern Art where as chairman he oversaw the building of the new SFMOMA, the San Francisco Foundation, the Fort Mason Foundation, the Addiction Research Foundation, Children's Hospital in San Francisco, the Walker Art Center, Gap Co., and San Francisco Real Estate Investors.

 John Clinton Walker

 John Clinton Walker is founding partner of Walker and Moody Architects, an architecture firm based in San Francisco.
 He has been a trustee of the San Francisco Art Institute for over 30 years.

 Brooks Walker III

 Brooks Walker III is founding partner of Walker/Warner Architects, Inc., a firm specializing in residential projects.
 He is active in the San Francisco Planning and Urban Research Association (SPUR), the Ploughshares Fund, and previously served on the boards of the Walker Art Center and Aim High Academy.
 Walker received his Bachelor of Architecture from the University of Oregon.
 He is married to Summer Tompkins; they have three children together.